ChatbotHealthCare-ITI/ITI_GraduationProject/README.md

 The Chatbot will try to solve or provide an answer to health-related issues or queries that the user is asking for.
 We are implementing NLP and ML to improve the efficiency of the chatbot.

 - What was your motivation?
--bulid fast chatbot interactive with the users
+bulid fast chatbot interactive with the users
 - Why did you build this project?
-   **because the importance of telemedicine
+   **because  of the importance of telemedicine

 - What did you learn?
    **we learnt how to bulid chatbots from scratch and create a full conversation model with rasa platform